binyamin/binyam.in/work smarter.md

-If something ain't working, don't try to change it.
-Once you know the problem, the solution is normally obvious.
+If something isn't working, don't simply try to change it.
+Once you understand the problem, the solution is normally obvious.